 Bring sheets of paper, colored pencils, a small pencil sharpener and stickers

 These are easy travel supplies.
 The pencils won’t melt and stickers are fun anywhere, anytime.
 Paper can be used not only for coloring, but for games like Hangman, Dots, making paper airplanes, and letter writing, to name a few.
-If you’re looking for other ideas to entertain the kids on the plane, we’ve got you covered with 25 Toys and Games to Entertain Kids on Planes.
+If you’re looking for other ideas to entertain the kids on the plane, we’ve got you covered with tips for keeping kids busy on planes.

 ID necklaces for kids